IsaacCavallaro/BeatTheBlues/README.md

 # Installation

+- You will need to have ruby installed on your computer before running BeatTheBlues.
+For more information on how to install ruby view the help documentation which can be found [here.](https://github.com/IsaacCavallaro/IsaacCavallaro_T1A3/blob/master/docs/)

+## Steps

-You will first need to clone the BeatTheBlues repository.
-For more information in how to clone a repository click [here.]((https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository)
+1. Download or clone the git repo to your computer.
+For more information in how to clone a repository click [here.](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository)
-)

-cd to the directory that contains the script
+2. cd to the directory that contains the repository.

-simply type into your terminal
+3. Type this code into the terminal.

+                bundle install

+7. Type this code into the terminal to start the application.

                 ./run_app.sh